 - The AAA Foundation's "Getting Around: Alternatives for Seniors Who No Longer Drive" report.

 - Liberty Mutual offers information and resources for aging drivers.

-- Miami-Dade County residents 65 and older can ride the public transportation for "free" with a Golden Passport.
+- Miami-Dade County residents 65 and older can ride the public transportation free of charge with a Golden Passport.
 Learn how you can apply by visiting the Miami-Dade website.